jumanzoru/Weather-Predictor/README.md

 **Use Forward Algorithm for calculating today’s state, then use the predicted state of today to predict tomorrow’s state**

 ### Note:
 We are not taking Rain/Snow or not from the user input, we are predicting it.
-Rain/Snow or not is an hidden variable!
+Rain/Snow or not is a hidden variable!
 This is because sometimes this piece of information could be missing and we also believe that the **Forward-Backward Algorithm** on Hidden Markov Models will produce a more accurate result than just directly returning the likelihood of Rain/Snow or not from data.

-### But in order to use the Forwad Algorithm, we need to set up a HMM
+### But in order to use the Forward Algorithm, we need to set up a HMM

 ![Image](diagram.jpg)